galeone/rts/README.md

 RTS supports headers personalization as well, thus it can be used to generate types from responses protected by some authorization method

+Updated: 6/17/2016 by Krish Verma <https://github.com/kverma>

+In case the JSON server is HTTPS with unknown certificate signing authority, pass the -insecure flag to disable TLS certificate check

 # Install

 ## CLI Application